Marohn-Group/mmodel/docs/tutorial_graph.rst

     The sum of x and y.

     # or with multiple node objects
-    # both nodes add input values but outputs in different parameter
+    # both nodes add input values but output to different parameters
     node_objects = [
         Node("a", add, output="z"),
         Node("b", subtract, output="m"),